Equivariant Cohomology of Rationally Smooth Group Embeddings: theory of rationally smooth projective group embeddings

-Our choice of terminology comes from the fact that all projective regular embeddings satisfy Corollary \ref{quasireg.cor}.
-It is worth noting, however, that our notion of quasi-regular embedding is of a more combinatorial nature and, for instance, does not requiere any special conditions on the boundary divisors of $X\setminus (G/Z)$.
-Hence, we have supplied the theory of embeddings with an interesting class of test spaces.
-In particular, the results of \cite{lp:equiv}, \cite{uma:kth} and \cite{bri:bru} can be extended to quasi-regular embeddings.
+Group embeddings satisfying the equivalent conditions (a) and (b) of Proposition \ref{quasireg.cor} are called {\em toroidal} group embeddings, see \cite[Section 29]{ti:sph}.
+Observe that smooth toroidal group embeddings are exactly the regular embeddings of reductive groups \cite[Theorem 29.2]{ti:sph}.
+Our Theorem \ref{comparison.thm} states that the results of \cite{lp:equiv}, \cite{uma:kth} and \cite{bri:bru} can be extended to the class of {\em toroidal rationally smooth} projective group embeddings.
+Furthermore, Theorem \ref{comparison.thm} gives a precise relation between our results and those on simplicial toric varieties.
+Indeed, if $X=\P_\epsilon(M)$ is a toroidal rationally smooth group embedding, then $H^*_{G\times G}(X)$ is isomorphic to the subring of $W$-invariants in $H^*_T(Y)\otimes S$, where $H^*_T(Y)$ is the ring of piecewise polynomial functions on the fan of $Y=\P_\epsilon(\overline{T})$, see \cite{bv:kth}.

-We conclude this section describing the non-equivariant cohomology ring of quasi-regular embeddings.
-This result is known for regular embeddings, due to the work of De Concini-Procesi \cite{dp:reg} (using non-equivariant cohomology), and Littelmann-Procesi \cite{lp:equiv} (using equivariant cohomology).
+We conclude this section describing the non-equivariant cohomology ring of toroidal rationally smooth group embeddings.
+This result is known for regular embeddings, by work of De Concini-Procesi \cite{dp:reg} and Littelmann-Procesi \cite{lp:equiv}.

-\begin{cor} Let $M$ be a reductive monoid with zero and unit group $G$.
+\begin{thm} Let $M$ be a reductive monoid with zero and unit group $G$.
 Let $K$ be a maximal compact subgroup of $G$ such that $T_K=T\cap K$ is a maximal compact torus.
-Suppose that the associated standard embedding $X=\P_\epsilon(M)$ is quasi-regular.
+Suppose that the projective group embedding $X=\P_\epsilon(M)$ is toroidal and rationally smooth.
 Then